christiskatsouris/Nonstationary/README.md

 nfci <- d5

-#F TESTS AND DETECTION OF BREAK for model trend and intercept
+# F-TESTS AND DETECTION OF BREAK for model trend and intercept

 nfci.new  <- nfci[1:(n-1)]
 nfci.diff <- diff(nfci)